Archimedes Patti: Indochina and Vietnam

-During his career in China and Southeast Asia, Patti met Hồ Chí Minh, the leader of the Việt Minh who was later the leader and national hero of North Vietnam.
+During his career in China and Southeast Asia, Patti met Hồ Chí Minh, the then leader of the Việt Minh, who later became the leader and national hero of North Vietnam.
 In later interviews, Patti explained that his mission in Vietnam was to establish an intelligence network but not to assist the French in any way in their attempt to re-gain control over their former colony, a policy choice that he believed to be linked to U.S. President Franklin D. Roosevelt's belief in the self-determination of all peoples.

 However, Patti, from a distance, helped to organize, train, and equip the fledgling Vietnamese forces that Ho Chi Minh was uniting and marshaling against the Japanese, which later became known as the People's Army of Vietnam.
 Patti worked closely with Ho Chi Minh and indeed commented on his early drafts of a Vietnamese constitution.

-Patti stated that when he arrived in Kunming in March 1945, the French colonials were either unwilling or unable to assist him in establishing an American intelligence network in Indochina and so he turned to "the only source [available]," the Viet Minh.
+Patti stated that when he arrived in Kunming in March 1945, the French colonials were either unwilling or unable to assist him in establishing an American intelligence network in Indochina and so he turned to "the only source [available]", the Viet Minh.

 Patti was introduced to Ho Chi Minh by Colonel Austin Glass, the OSS expert in Indochina.
 Patti met Ho Chi Minh on the Indochinese-Chinese border in late April 1945.
-Patti agreed to provide intelligence to the allies if he could have "a line of communication with the allies."
+Ho Chi Minh agreed to provide intelligence to the allies if he could have "a line of communication with the allies."